zenstackhq/zenstack-docs/docs/guides/authentication/next-auth.md

 You can create an enhanced Prisma client which automatically validates access policies, field validation rules etc., during CRUD operations.
 For more details, please refer to [ZModel Language](/docs/reference/zmodel-language) reference.

-To create such an enhanced client with standard setup, call the `withPresets` API with a standard Prisma client and the current user (fetched with NextAuth API).
+To create such a client with a standard setup, call the `withPresets` API with a regular Prisma client and the current user (fetched with NextAuth API).
 Here's an example:

 ```ts
 import type { NextApiRequest, NextApiResponse } from 'next';